 Interested students should submit an application to their school counselor.
 A division-wide selection committee forwards the highest scoring nominees to a state committee.
-Consideration is given to students' academic records, test scores, extracurricular activities, honors and awards, creativity, original essays, and teacher recommendations.
+Consideration is given to students' academic records, test scores, extra curricular activities, honors and awards, creativity, original essays, and teacher recommendations.
 Students applying for the Visual and Performing Arts Summer Residential Governor's School must participate in a statewide adjudication where they audition or present portfolios before professionals in the specific arts field.

-Information about the application process for these programs is usually posted in October of each year and can be found on the Internet at: http://www.doe.virginia.gov/VDOE/Instruction/Govschools/
+Information about the application process for these programs is usually posted by Virtinia's Department of Education in October of each year.